gossi/oophp/README.md

 Examples:

-See ldap or ftp namespace.
+See ldap or ftp package.

 ### Provide php functionality in an OOP fashion